Your National Exam Roadmap

 - Give yourself enough time to study.
 A practice test is offered by AMFTRB.

-- Emergencies happen, so it is recommend not waiting until the last day of the exam window window to schedule.
-See below or page 3 of the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates) to see how you can change your testing period from one month to another.
+- Emergencies happen, so it is recommended not waiting until the last day of the exam window to schedule.
+See below or page 3 of the Handbook for Candidates to see how you can change your testing period from one month to another.

 Help with scheduling